akamai/terraform-provider-akamai/docs/resources/property_edge_hostname.md

 ```

 You can import Akamai edge hostnames using a comma-delimited string of edge
-hostname, contract, and group IDs.
-You have to enter the IDs in this order:
+hostname, contract ID, and group ID.
+You have to enter the values in this order:

- `edge_hostname_id, contract_id, group_id`
+ `edge_hostname, contract_id, group_id`

 For example: